dtrelogan/react-formstate/docs/refactoredInjection.md

 # refactored model injection

-i realized that a unit of work is geared for calling setState. you don't do that in a constructor. so the old injection api is a little clumsy
+i realized that a unit of work is geared for calling setState. since you don't do that in a constructor, the old injection api is a little clumsy

 ```es6
 constructor(props) {